monitoringartist/zabbix-docker-monitoring/README.md

 Module is focused on the performance, see section [Module vs. UserParameter script](#module-vs-userparameter-script).

-Module is available as a Docker image as well.
+Module is available as a part of Docker image zabbix-agent-xxl-limited.
 Quick start:

 ```
 docker run \